VUnit/tdd-intro/tutorial/exercise_03/instructions.md

     #prj.set_generic("width", 16);
     ```

     This will override the generic value used for the default configuration.
-Re-run and note the printed counter width
+Re-run with the verbose flag and note the printed counter width for all tests

 * Update the previous section to